 - Home-built DC electrical conductivity equipment (solid, semi-solid, liquid, thin film etc., Resistance Measurement range: 1 mΩ - 100 GΩ; Tri-axial cabling & shielding)

 - Minor equipment: Tensiometer, Magnetic Susceptibility balance, Tesla meter, Ultrasonic Bath, Magnetic stirrer and hotplate, Precision balance, Home-built energy efficient heat-treatment system, Moisture content analyzer, Distilled water plant(with access to nano-pure water, ~18MΩ.cm), Lux meter, Digital Tachometer, USB optical microscope(1000×), Home-built battery tester.

 *Access to X-ray Diffractometer(XRD) at IFRD and PP&PDC; Temperature-dependent Photoluminescence (Exc.
-Laser 225 nm) and Raman (Exc.
-Laser 785 nm), and Zeta potential analyzer at Central Facilities Lab, BCSIR.
+Laser 225 nm) and Raman spectrometer(Horiva MacroRam Exc.
+Laser 785 nm), and Zeta potential and Nanoparticle size analyzer (Horiva SZ-100V2) at Central Analytical and Research Facilities (CARF), BCSIR.

 Analytical Services and HRD

 - Industrial Physics Division provides analytical and consulting services to diverse stakeholders including Petrobangla, Titas gas transmission, Cemex (Pvt) Ltd., Public, and Private University research students for surface morphology, elemental analysis, optical, electrical, dielectric and magnetic properties characterization of various materials.

 - Provides supervision/guidance to the Ph.D./M.Phil, M.Sc, and B.Sc.(project) students of public and private universities.
 For further queries please contact us.